teacherzac/teacherzac.github.io/README.md

 If you want to download the github repository and run the code locally on your Apple machine,
 - open terminal
 - go to the folder directory
+If on python2,
 - run 'python -m SimpleHTTPServer'
+- go to a browser and type in localhost:"PORT_NUMBER" If on python3 and Windows,
+- run 'python -m http.server'
 - go to a browser and type in localhost:"PORT_NUMBER"

 ## Contributing: Promoting a Change to Production
 1. You have worked an issue and resolved it.
 Great!